Paint Mojo retreat with Tracy Verdugo in Oaxaca, Mexico

 For those of you who have previously painted with me, this experience will be completely different than any other Paint Mojo workshops.
 We will be totally immersed in the culture of this beautiful city and people, and I will be leading you through many of the new techniques I have been working with these past few years to translate our experience into both abstract and more narrative artworks!
 I will be keeping the itinerary loose, allowing ample time for personal exploration and serendipitous happening.
 I will give generous personal tuition time to each student in the group and provide many inspiration prompts, techniques and glimpses into my own process.
-We will be painting in the mornings and early afternoons.
-There will be free time in the late afternoon and evening to shop, dine and wander the cobblestoned streets of the historic district of Oaxaca City.
+We will be painting primarily in the mornings with free time in the afternoon/evening to shop, dine and wander the cobblestoned streets of the historic district of Oaxaca City.

 "My experience of your online classes and in person classes is this: You are authentic, grounded, vulnerable and generous.
 No hype, just great techniques from a lovely person.
 But there is more.
 There is an idea in spirituality of "transmission."
 From a great spiritual teacher there is a transmission of spiritual experience or knowledge.
 From you I have such a profound transmission of creativity.
 You are connected to a deep creative well and that has been your gift to me.
 You have connected me to a creative source that I had no experience of and no idea existed.
 After the Whidbey mojo course I created for 48 hours straight in a way I never have before.
 I believe I was elevated in my creative self, not so much by the teaching or techniques but by the exposure to a creative person with a clear and strong intention to help others find that creative source."